 In many use cases the interaction with an AI system for processing geo-thematic data (e.g., robotics, geographical information systems) is conducted by querying it through a specific query language.
-Most of these systems either do not have a query language that deserves the name as it lacks a declarative specification with a precise logical semantics for spatial concepts; or the query language is so complex that it can be used only by experts.
+Most of these systems either do not have a query language that deserves the name as it lacks a specification with a precise logical semantics for spatial terms; or the query language is so complex that it can be used only by experts.
 The (old) appealing idea of interacting through a natural language still lacks a satisfying realization due to the hard problems involved in natural language processing.
-So the idea of combining the flexibility and affinity of natural language for human users with the precise semantics of formal languages in a semi-formal or controlled natural language (CNL) seems to be a good compromise for an adequate interface to systems that process geo-thematic data.
+So the idea of combining the flexibility and affinity of natural languages in a semi-formal or controlled natural language (CNL) seems to be a good compromise for an adequate interface to systems that process geo-thematic data.

-The work of Grütter and colleagues [8, 7] can be understood as a first step towards a CNL that has the capacities to represent and process spatial queries.
+The work of Grütter and colleagues [7, 6] can be understood as a first step towards a CNL that has the capacities to represent and process spatial queries.
 They focus on a qualitative model of a nearness (closeness) relation which they base on administrative and functional regions.
-The investigated nearness relation is defined in the logico-formal framework of the region connection calculus [12] equipped with a hierarchical structure of partitions, and is intended to approximate the natural nearness concept used by humans.
+The investigated nearness relation is defined in the logico-formal framework of the region connection calculus [10] equipped with a hierarchical structure of partitions, and is intended to approximate the natural nearness concept used by humans.

 As the nearness relation (as any other concept of a CNL) can only be an approximation of the corresponding natural concept, one has to inform the user of the CNL about the properties of the defined concepts.
-In particular, the user should get a clear picture of which properties the nearness relation of the CNL has.
-Experimental investigations as those conducted in the articles [8, 7] are a first step towards understanding the nearness relations; but these alone do not give a complete picture needed to justify the specific models of nearness and the CNL in which they are (going to be) embedded.
+In particular, the user should get a clear picture of the properties the nearness relation of the CNL has.
+Experimental investigations as those conducted in the articles [7, 6] are a first step towards understanding the nearness relations; but these alone do not give a complete picture needed to justify the specific models of nearness and the CNL in which they are (going to be) embedded.

-In this paper, we fill the gap by providing a logical analysis of the nearness relations of [8, 7].
-We show that the nearness relation in the original definition of [8, 7] has some desirable properties which a user would expect to be owned by a nearness relation.
-But it has also some properties that a user would not expect to be shared by nearness relations.
-Some of the deficiencies of the old nearness definitions can be overcome-and we will do so by giving new definitions.
+In this paper, we fill the gap by providing a logical analysis of the nearness relations of [7, 6].
+We show that the nearness relation in the original definition of [7, 6] has some desirable properties which a user would expect to be owned by a nearness relation, e.g., it should be reflexive.
+But it has also some properties that a user would not expect to be shared by nearness relations; e.g., for an intuitive nearness relation one expects that it interacts with the touch relation EC of the region connection calculus (RCC) [10] such that two touching regions are near each other.
+Some of the deficiencies of the old nearness definitions.
 But some of the properties of the nearness relations are inherently associated with the hierarchical approach-and make it essentially different from the usual nearness concepts.
+In particular, the new nearness relations will not guarantee that if a region A is near a region B, then A is near some proper (regional) part of B.